-You generally use the pill, patch, or ring for 21 days, then take 7 days off for menstruation.
+You generally use the pill, patch, or ring for 21 days, and then take 7 days off for menstruation.
 Newer birth control pills can provide a continuous dose of hormones throughout the month, resulting in fewer or no periods.

 Common side effects of the pill and other hormonal methods include: